astronomy-commons/lsdb/docs/getting-started.rst

 Where to get Catalogs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 LSDB can load any catalogs in the HiPSCat format, locally or from remote sources.
-There are also a number of
+There are a number of
 catalogs available publicly to use from the cloud.
-You can see them with their URLs to load with LSDB at our
+You can see them with their URLs to load in LSDB at our
 website `data.lsdb.io <https://data.lsdb.io>`_